-4. [(a) The financial collateral to be provided must consist of cash, financial instruments or credit claims (...).]

-(b) Member States may exclude from the scope of this Directive financial collateral consisting of the collateral provider's own shares, shares in affiliated undertakings within the meaning of seventh Council Directive 83/349/EEC of 13 June 1983 on consolidated accounts, and shares in undertakings whose exclusive purpose is to own means of production that are essential for the collateral provider's business or to own real property.

-5. This Directive applies to financial collateral once it has been provided and if that provision can be evidenced in writing.
+- [4. (a) The financial collateral to be provided must consist of cash, financial instruments or credit claims.] - (b) Member States may exclude from the scope of this Directive financial collateral consisting of the collateral provider's own shares, shares in affiliated undertakings within the meaning of seventh Council Directive 83/349/EEC of 13 June 1983 on consolidated accounts, and shares in undertakings whose exclusive purpose is to own means of production that are essential for the collateral provider's business or to own real property. - (c) Member states may exclude from the scope of this Directive credit claims where the debtor is a consumer as defined in Article 3-a of the Directive 2008/48/EC or a microenterprise as defined in Article 1 and Article 2(1) and (3) of the annex to Recommendation 2003/361/EC or which were not created in a professional context, except if the collateral taker or the collateral provider of such credit claims are institutions referred under Article 1-2(b). - 5.
+This Directive applies to financial collateral once it has been provided and if that provision can be evidenced in writing.